iamaminmajid/WordPress-Theme-Biolerplate/README.md

 - Import Google fonts the rightway.
 - Sample Functions.php & other starter files.
 - Bootstrap NavWalker Imported (Thanks to https://github.com/twittem/wp-bootstrap-navwalker )

+#How to use
+- Simply perform a global search for "THEMENAME" and replace it with your WordPress theme name or slug, The prefix etc will be replaced.
+- Update the fonts name in import/google-fonts.php to your fonts.
+- To add new script, use import/scripts.php